Enjoy an unforgettable sailing adventure aboard a 1930s designed AMERICA’S CUP Sailing Yacht, Redwitch II

 Please note that description “12-Meter” does NOT refer to the length of these magnificent racing yachts — rather there are five criteria regarding hull design that, in sum, must not exceed 12 meters.
 As such, the earliest 12-Meter racers ranged from 55 to 65 feet in length — note that Red Witch II is 55 feet in length.
 Subsequent 12-Meter sailboats ranged from 65 to 75 feet in length.

-First-generation “12-Meter” racing yachts sailed in the 1908, 1912 and 1920 Olympics and 1958 to 1966 America’s Cup races.
-First-generation 12-Meter sailboats had a traditional full (one-piece) keel.
-First-generation 12-Meter racing yachts featured long, swooping bow and stern, and a flush deck.
-First-generation 12-Meters are widely known as one of the most beautiful and, quite likely most seaworthy, sailboats ever designed.
+First-generation “12-Meter” racing yachts sailed in the 1908, 1912 and 1920 Olympics.
+Second-generation “12-Meter” racing yachts were designed in 1928 and raced in the 1958 to 1966 America’s Cup races.
+First-generation and second-generation 12-Meter sailboats had a traditional full (one-piece) keel – not a more modern split keel with separate rudder.
+First-generation and second-generation 12-Meter racing yachts featured a long swooping bow and stern, and a flush deck.
+First-generation and second-generation 12-Meter racers are highly regarded as possibly the most beautiful and, quite likely the most seaworthy, sailboats ever designed.

-In 1967, second-generation 12-Meter America’s Cup racing yachts shifted to a split-keel design wherein the keel and rudder were no longer integral.
+FYI In 1967, third-generation 12-Meter America’s Cup racing yachts shifted to a contemporary, split-keel design (departing from the traditional full keel design) wherein the keel and rudder were no longer integral.
 Specifically, “Intrepid” was the first split-keel 12-Meter sailboat.
 In 1983, “Australia II” was the first 12-Meter to feature a wing keel with spade rudder.
 And in the 1987 America’s Cup, a 12-Meter sailboat with twin rudders was introduced.

 Safety Record

-1930’s-Design America’s Cup Sailing Yacht (first-generation 12-Meter replica) Red Witch II was specifically designed by renowned naval architect Bruce King for safe ocean racing – fast passage in high waves and wind.
+Second-generation 12-Meter America’s Cup Sailing Yacht Red Witch II (replica) was designed by renowned naval architect Bruce King, an admirer of William Fife’s beautiful early 20th-century designs.
+She was designed for safe ocean racing – fast passage in high waves and wind.
+Red Witch II easily handles Lake Michigan’s “choppy” waves – for a safe, comfortable, fun experience on the magnificent Great Lake!

 Private Events